 The Dolomites are a serious summer destination that most international visitors haven't considered.
 The hiking infrastructure is extensive, the scenery is at its most vivid in July when the meadows are in full colour, and the alpine lakes — Lago di Carezza, Lago di Braies, Misurina — are among the most beautiful in Europe.

 The food deserves equal billing with the landscape.
-South Tyrolean cuisine is a genuine regional tradition — canederli (bread dumplings), speck, Wiener Schnitzel alongside northern Italian pasta, served with wines from the nearby Alto Adige wine region (one of Italy's finest and least-known internationally).
+South Tyrolean cuisine is a genuine regional tradition — canederli, speck, Wiener Schnitzel alongside northern Italian pasta — served with wines from the nearby Alto Adige wine region, one of Italy's finest and least-known internationally.
 The combination of excellent skiing, extraordinary scenery, and serious food at a standard that French and Swiss Alpine destinations consistently fail to match is the Dolomites' strongest card.

 Venice Marco Polo (VCE) is 2.5 hours from Cortina by road — the most common international gateway.
 Innsbruck (INN) in Austria is 2 hours and serves the northern Dolomites including Alta Badia and Val Gardena more directly.
-Private charter into Venice is the cleanest solution for ski groups — eliminating baggage handling at commercial terminals with ski equipment.
-Villiers covers VCE across their operator network.
-Trafalgar includes Dolomites stops on their Northern Italy itineraries for travellers combining the region with Venice and Verona.
+A private transfer from Venice Airport directly to Cortina is the most seamless arrival for ski groups — fixed rate, no luggage handling at commercial connections, door to door with ski equipment.

-The Dolomites are a UNESCO World Heritage Site — vertical limestone towers rising from green valleys with no equivalent in the French or Swiss Alps.
+Charter with JetLuxe →The Dolomites are a UNESCO World Heritage Site — vertical limestone towers rising from green valleys with no equivalent in the French or Swiss Alps.
 The combination of this landscape with Italian culture, food, and hospitality creates an Alpine experience that differs meaningfully from Chamonix or Verbier.
-The South Tyrolean cuisine alone makes the Dolomites worth visiting.
+The South Tyrolean cuisine alone — blending Italian and Austrian traditions with wines from Alto Adige — makes the Dolomites worth visiting.

 Yes — summer in Cortina offers hiking and cycling in extraordinary scenery, with alpine lakes, the Tre Cime circuit, and a slower, more Italian pace than ski season.
 The Mandarin Oriental Cristallo is positioning itself as a year-round mountain retreat.
 For non-skiers, summer is the more relaxed and arguably more beautiful season.